 - Installation Overall Progress

-You can check out the advantages of Enhanced UI in these sample
+You can check out the advantages of Enhanced UI by having a look over

 Controls Transparency